Last updated on May 8th, 2026 at 11:23 am

 Go Organic and use Bone Meal

 Yes, bone meal works great as an organic flowering fertilizer.
 It comes from dried-up animal bones.
-It is what the name suggests crushed upped bones from animals specifically cows.
-You can use it for trees, and flowering plants, and helps your root system grow and flourish.
+It is what the name suggests, crushed bones from animals, specifically cows.
+You can use it for trees, and flowering plants, and it helps your root system grow and flourish.
 It is a slow-release organic fertilizer.
 The analysis of bone meal is normally 0-15-0.

 Dead-Head expired blooms often

 Crape Myrtles and Vitex trees also love to have their expired blooms pruned off.
-Do this several times during the spring and summer season for long-lasting blooms.
+Do this several times during the spring and summer seasons for long-lasting blooms.
 (Click Image for Larger Photo)

 You can also hire an expert to help you do the pruning.
 Click here for the best landscapers in your area.